mhfowler/canalswans-gatsby/static/content/blog/the-origin-of-maps/the-origin-of-maps.md

 as a potential form of direct action against the oppressive structures that frequently mediate our world.
 What are the pathways immediately around us that lead to information being transmitted into our eyes?
 What effects do these structures have on us?
 What agency do we have in how we relate to them?
-What actions can we take today?

 ![map5](img/map5.png)